-1 STATE OF OKLAHOMA 2 1st Session of the 59th Legislature (2023) 3 HOUSE BILL 2085 By: Caldwell (Chad) 4 5 6 AS INTRODUCED 7 An Act relating to state government; amending 74 O.S.
-2021, Section 20i, as amended by Section 1, Chapter 8 308, O.S.L.
-2022 (74 O.S.
+1 STATE OF OKLAHOMA 2 1st Session of the 60th Legislature (2025) 3 HOUSE BILL 1685 By: Worthen 4 5 6 AS INTRODUCED 7 An Act relating to the Attorney General; amending 74 8 O.S.
+2021, Section 20i, as last amended by Section 1, Chapter 212, O.S.L.
+2024 (74 O.S.
 Supp.
-2022, Section 20i), which relates to legal representation of agency; 9 prohibiting certain attorneys from being voting members of boards or commissions; and providing an LO effective date.
-11 L2 L3 BE IT ENACTED BY THE PEOPLE OF THE STATE OF OKLAHOMA: L 4 SECTION 1.
+2024, Section 9 20i), which relates to contracting for legal representation by private attorneys; prohibiting the 10 Attorney General from cancelling certain contracts; providing for exceptions; and providing an effective date.
+11 date.
+12 13 14 BE IT ENACTED BY THE PEOPLE OF THE STATE OF OKLAHOMA: 15 SECTION 1.
 AMENDATORY 74 O.S.
-2021, Section 20i, as L5 amended by Section 1, Chapter 308, O.S.L.
-2022 (74 O.S.
+2021, Section 20i, 16 as last amended by Section 1, Chapter 212, O.S.L.
+2024 (74 17 O.S.
 Supp.
-2022, L 6 Section 20i), is amended to read as follows: L7 Section 20i.
-A. An agency or official of the executive branch L8 may obtain legal representation by one or more attorneys by means of L 9 one of the following: 20 1.
-Employing an attorney as such if otherwise authorized by 21 law; 22 2.
-Contracting with the Office of the Attorney General; or 23 3.
-If the Attorney General is unable to represent the agency ${ au}$ 24 or official due to a conflict of interest, or the Office of the
+2024, Section 20i), is amended to read as follows: 18 Section 20i.
+A. An agency or official of the executive 19 branch may obtain legal representation by one or more 20 attorneys by means of one of the following: 21 1.
+Employing an attorney as such if otherwise authorized by 22 law; 23 2.
+Contracting with the Office of the Attorney General; or 24

-Attorney General is unable or lacks the personnel or expertise to provide the specific representation required by such agency or official, contracting with a private attorney or attorneys pursuant to this section.
+3. If the Attorney General is unable to represent the agency, or official due to a conflict of interest, or the Office of the Attorney General is unable or lacks the personnel or expertise to provide the specific representation required by such agency or official, contracting with a private attorney or attorneys pursuant to this section.

-- B. When entering into a contract for legal representation by one or more private attorneys or law firms, an agency or official of the executive branch shall select an attorney or attorneys or a law firm or law firms from a list of attorneys and firms maintained by the Attorney General.
+- When entering into a contract for legal representation by В. one or more private attorneys or law firms, an agency or official of the executive branch shall select an attorney or attorneys or a law firm or law firms from a list of attorneys and firms maintained by the Attorney General.
 An agency may contract for legal representation with one or more attorneys who are not on the list only when there is no attorney or firm on the list capable of providing the specific representation and only with the approval of the Attorney General.
-The list shall include any attorney or firm who desires to furnish services to an agency or official of the executive branch and who has filed a schedule of fees for services with and on a form approved by the Attorney General.
-The list of attorneys and firms desiring to furnish services and a schedule of fees for each attorney and firm shall be maintained and made available to the public. - C. An agency or official may agree to deviate from the schedule of fees only with the approval of the Attorney General and if the new schedule of fees would not violate the fee schedules set forth in subsections D and E of this section.
+The list shall include any attorney or firm who desires to furnish services to an agency or official of the executive branch and who has filed a schedule of fees for services with and on a form approved by the Attorney General. attorneys and firms desiring to furnish services and a schedule of fees for each attorney and firm shall be maintained and made available to the public. - C. An agency or official may agree to deviate from the schedule of fees only with the approval of the Attorney General and if the new schedule of fees would not violate the fee schedules set forth in subsections D and E of this section.